What happened to the members of the Sex Pistols?

 After a couple of years in The Professionals, Cook worked with the group Bananarama and produced their debut single Aie a Mwana.
 Between 1984 and 1989, Cook was in the band Chiefs Of Relief with former Adam And The Ants and Bow Wow Wow musician Matthew Ashman.
 In the 90s, Cook worked with Edwyn Collins, playing on his hit A Girl Like You, and Def Leppard guitarist Phil Collen.

 After the Sex Pistols reunion came and went, Paul Cook joined another veteran punk act Subway Sect, and briefly reformed The Professionals, minus Steve Jones.
-Jones and Cook are currently in the punk supergroup Generation Sex (see above).
+He appeared in the Generation Sex supergroup with Jones, plus the Frank Carter and the Sex Pistols reunion tour in 2024.

 What happened to Glen Matlock after the Sex Pistols?